The Murderer Is Afraid at Night: Synopsis

 In the South of France Olivier a professional burglar is on the run after a job goes wrong.
 He takes shelter in the countryside after befriending a quarry worker and has a romantic encounter with his sister Monique.
-However his former lover the vampish Monique, who he has robbed to support her materialistic demands, tracks him down and threatens to shoot him.
+However his former lover the vampish Lola, who he has robbed to support her materialistic demands, tracks him down and threatens to shoot him.
 He ultimately surrenders to the police in the knowledge that once he has served a spell in prison he can look forward to a future with Monique in which he is truly free.